BotezatuHoria/Splitty/docs/agendas/2-27_agenda.md

 We agreed we should incorporate Milestones and Issues in our workflow.

-- Making the milestones for the next week (3 min) Illya makes milestone: "Reach 2500 words for the Code of Conduct" deadline: Thursday.
+- Making the milestones for the next week (3 min)
+Ilia makes milestone: "Reach 2500 words for the Code of Conduct" deadline: Thursday.
 Work assigned to Horia Tim and Tautvydas.
 Horia makes milestone: "User Flow", deadline: Thursday.
 Artur takes it on.
 Horia makes milestone: "Front-End", deadline: Friday.
 It is assigned to everybody

 - Any suggestions on how we can improve our workflow?
-(3 min) Illya says that our work during the meetings is of good quality and says that our plan changed a bit during the week but that is quite natural due to the early state of the project.
+(3 min) Ilia says that our work during the meetings is of good quality and says that our plan changed a bit during the week but that is quite natural due to the early state of the project.
 Tom suggests making our commits and merges more complete and not fragmented.
 Also suggests making the titles and description more descriptive.
 Tom says that commits should be more strict and we should merge less but of more quality.
 This would naturally lead to more commits during a merge.
-Illya suggests commiting more and merging less.
+Ilia suggests commiting more and merging less.
 We decided that a minimum of 2 people should approve before merging.

 # Action points for next week (Scrum board)
 *Every week you fill the Scrum board with new action points for that week.
 See the to do list for the items you should implement.*